Students practicing IV placement in a model animal paw.

 Schedule

-The program runs for the entire four weeks, Monday through Friday, from 8:00 am to 5:00 pm (with the exception of two holidays—July 4th and June 19th).
+The program runs for the entire four weeks, Monday through Friday, from 8:00 am to 5:00 pm (with the exception of July 4th ).
 Each day follows the same schedule, with morning clinical rotations and afternoon trips, lectures, presentations, and workshops.

 Funding